How long until I feel interview ready? A weekly loop that finishes instead of “someday”

 “Ready” is a moving target if you do not define it.
 A workable definition: you can complete a target loop in one sitting without melting down, and you can explain two failures you fixed.

-Week one: calibrate with an interview test baseline and a short mock interview to expose communication gaps.
+Week one: calibrate with an interview test baseline and a short interview practice to expose communication gaps.
 Write them down in one list.

 Week two: re-run with difficulty tuned up on the two themes you listed.
 The concrete result is fewer repeated mistakes, not more hours logged.